ioneyez/bulk-rr/README.md

    padding       =   "|" *2decdigit

-   [ Is this complexity beyond simple ${1}, ${2}, etc, really worth it?
-   I definitely see how it could make for shorter replacement patterns, but does it enhance their clarity and usability? ]
+   [ Is the formatting complexity beyond simple ${1}, ${2}, etc, really worth it?
+I definitely see how it could make for shorter replacement patterns, but does it enhance their clarity and usability, adding a feature someone really wants? ]

-   The Replacement Pattern MUST end in a period if it is intended to represent a fully qualified domain name.
+   The Replacement Pattern MUST end in the root label if it is intended to represent a fully qualified domain name.

 2.2.
 The BULK RR Presentation Format